 These backups also can’t be simple image copies.
 Image backups don’t provide the ability to search across various backups to find a specific version of a file.
 Also, images store files together as if there were one big blob.
 Selective removal of data from those blobs, to meet new data privacy demands is almost impossible.
 IT personnel need a solution that can provide context level searching so they can search for “Q4 Spreadsheet Budget” to find a file that was actually named “Q4-Budgeting and Spending Plan.xls” and then show the users the various versions of that file stored in the backup.

 Motivations for protection also include protection against a problem with the file server’s or NAS system’s storage.
 If its disk fails, the users, at least for a while, lose access to all data.
 An attempt to recover a million files, one file at a time, is time-consuming.
 An unstructured data protection solution needs the ability to present a network mount of the file server or NAS’s volume almost instantly.
 Users can then path to the mount and access the exact files they need.

 Office files are, of course, just one aspect of unstructured data, but it is a set of data that is particularly important to the organization’s users.
 In many cases, it is also the number one type of data that IT needs to recover.
 Finally, it is a primary target of ransomware.
 All of these factors add up to IT needing to reconsider its unstructured data backup processes and the solutions it uses to execute those processes.

-In our presentation, “Are You Treating Unstructured Data as a Second Class Citizen?“, Storage Switzerland and Aparavi discuss why protecting unstructured data are more critical than ever, the challenges protecting unstructured data in the modern data center, and how IT can quickly and easily improve their unstructured data protection capabilities.
+In our upcoming presentation, “Are You Treating Unstructured Data as a Second Class Citizen?“, Storage Switzerland and Aparavi will discuss why protecting unstructured data are more critical than ever, the challenges protecting unstructured data in the modern data center, and how IT can quickly and easily improve their unstructured data protection capabilities.